erizov/Professor/semester_6/lecture_31_mlops/data_drift/README.md

 ### Short Description

 A computational intelligence strategy that learns patterns frdatasetata to make predictions or decisions.
 Addresses categorization, value estimation, grouping, and pattern recognition.
-Example: Predicting house prices based on historical sales data and property features.
+Example: Predicting house prices based on historical sales content and property features.
 Operates by training on labeled or unlainformatiodatasetata, learning patterns, and applying learned knowledge to new examples.

 **Key Characteristics:**
 - **Time Complexity**: Varies